Auguste Pavie: Diplomatic career

 Pavie went on to become consul in 1886 and consul general in 1891.
 In 1887, Luang Prabang was sacked by Chinese and T'ai bandits, hoping to liberate the sons of their leader Đèo Văn Trị, held prisoner by the Siamese; Pavie prevented the capture of the ailing local ruler Oun Kham by ferrying him away from the burning city to safety in Bangkok, Siam, thereby winning his gratitude and building his trust in French colonial plans, which were to be one of Pavie's major preoccupations from 1888 onwards.
 Pavie subsequently established friendly relations with Deo Van Tri, negotiating the release of his brothers; as a result a protectorate treaty was signed with the French in 1889 making Deo Van Tri Lord of Lai Châu, the main town in the Sip Song Chau Tai alliance located in the Black River region of Tonkin that he controlled.
 Pavie referred to this kind of diplomacy as la conquête des coeurs [the winning of hearts], which became the title of his autobiography.

-In 1892, he became resident minister in Bangkok, and played an important role in the gunboat diplomacy of the Franco-Siamese War in 1893, which resulted in the establishment of the French protectorate over Laos.
+In 1892, he became resident minister in Bangkok, and played an important role in the gunboat diplomacy of the Franco-Siamese crisis in 1893, which resulted in the establishment of the French protectorate over Laos.
 He was the first commissioner general of the government of the newly formed colony of Laos in 1894, before becoming plenipotentiary minister.
 At that time, Laos became a part of French Indochina, joining Annam, Tonkin, Cochinchina (which together form modern Vietnam) and the Kingdom of Cambodia; and the Mekong, long referred to as "our river" by French politicians and colonial lobbyists, became wholly controlled by France.